studiographene/SGSchemaSync/README.md

 *   `--prettier-config-path <path>`: (Optional) Path to a custom Prettier configuration file (e.g., `.prettierrc.json`, `prettier.config.js`).
 If provided, this overrides the `prettierConfigPath` setting in the config file and Prettier's default config discovery.
 *   `--adapter-path <path>`: (Optional) Specifies the path for the custom requester adapter file (e.g., `sgClientSetup.ts`).
 This is used when `useDefaultRequester` is `false`.
 If a relative path is given, it's resolved from the main output directory (specified by `-o`).
 Absolute paths are used as-is.
 Overrides `customRequesterAdapterPath` in the config file.
 *   `--scaffold-adapter / --no-scaffold-adapter`: (Optional) When `useDefaultRequester` is `false`, this flag controls whether a scaffold for the custom requester adapter file is generated if it doesn't already exist.
 Defaults to enabled.
 Overrides `scaffoldRequesterAdapter` in the config file.
+*   `--strip-path-prefix <prefix>`: (Optional) A string prefix to strip from the beginning of all paths obtained from the OpenAPI specification before they are used for generating runtime request paths and influencing generated names (like hook names or query keys if they are path-based).
+For example, if your OpenAPI paths are `/api/users` and you provide `--strip-path-prefix /api`, the generated path constants will be `/users`.
+Type names (e.g., `_Request`, `_Response` types) will still be based on the original, unstripped path to maintain naming consistency.
+Defaults to no prefix stripping.
+Overrides `stripPathPrefix` in the config file.

 ## Configuration File (`sg-schema-sync.config.js`)